How to Start a Garden

 5. Test Your Soil

 Most plants like neutral soil with a pH around 7.
 However, just like different types of plants prefer different amounts of sunlight, they also like certain types of soil.
-For example, potatoes prefer a pH around 4.8 – 5.5, and cabbage likes a pH between 6.5 and 6.8.
+For example, potatoes prefer a pH around 4.8 to 5.5, and cabbage likes a pH between 6.5 and 6.8.

 If you’ll be planting your garden directly in the ground, it helps to know what type of soil you have.
 To do this, you can use a simple at-home soil test kit.